DataFog/codexify/README.md

 The developers and contributors of this project do not accept any responsibility or liability for any losses, damages, or other consequences that may occur as a result of using this software.
 You are solely responsible for any decisions and actions taken based on the information provided by Codexify.

-## 🐦 Connect with Us on Twitter

-Stay up-to-date with the latest news, updates, and insights about Codexify by following our Twitter account.
-Engage with the developer and the AI's own account for interesting discussions, project updates, and more.
-- **Product**: Follow [@Codexify0](https://twitter.com/Codexify0) to reach out with any questions, or join our Slack community!

-- **Author**: Follow [@sidmohan_0](https://twitter.com/_sidmohan) to reach out with any questions, or join our Slack community!

 ## 💁 Connect with Us on Slack